LouisF-DNS/Gateway-WHMCS/README.md

 1. Log into your **WHMCS admin** panel.
 2. Navigate to **Setup** menu > **Products/Services** > **Domain Registrars**.
 3. Activate the DNS Gateway by clicking **Activate** next to it.
-4. Enter your DNS Gateway EPP username and password.
-To test the module before going live, use your OT&E credentials and enable "OTE Testing Mode".
+4. Enter your Portal username and password.
+To test the module before going live, enable "OTE Testing Mode".
    ![Configuration Settings](configure.png)

 ### Optional Settings